-- Staff told us the practice held regular team meetings. - Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and felt confident in doing so and felt supported if they did. - Staff said they felt respected, valued and supported, particularly by the partners in the practice.
+- Staff told us the practice held regular team meetings.
+However there were limited records of these meetings available. - Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at team meetings and felt confident in doing so and felt supported if they did. - Staff said they felt respected, valued and supported, particularly by the partners in the practice.
 All staff were involved in discussions about how to run and develop the practice, and the partners encouraged all members of staff to identify opportunities to improve the service delivered by the practice.